I love to read. Learning to read was a transformative event in my life.

 How Does Online Marketing Flourish in a World of Non-Readers?

 There is only one thing that prevents me from telling web content writers, “That’s it, friends.
 The game’s over.
 Let’s pack it in the camper and head on home.”
-If you are a business professional in a high-skill field—a doctor, a financial planner, an attorney, or any number of others—then your potential clients have a compelling need to seek you out.
+If you are a business professional in a high-skill field—a podiatrist, a financial planner, an attorney, or any number of others—then your potential clients have a compelling need to seek you out.
 They will go to great lengths to find the services that they need, even tackling the enormous challenge of reading.
 In a way, your website becomes a dating service of sorts, helping match eager suitors to your talents.

 Here’s what you need to do for those potential customers and clients: meet them halfway, or maybe a little bit more.